GitbookIO/repofs/README.md

 /// On default branch
 fs.write('README.txt', 'My new content')

-/// On a specific branch
-fs.write('README.txt', 'My new content', { ref: "dev" })

 // With a specific commit message
 // By default, the message will be "Update <path>" fs.write('README.txt', 'My new content', { message: "My super commit" })